 The gyral resonance into the band 576-1152 years

-Between 9000 and 5000 years BP, there is a great similarity between the GISP2 and EPICA data.
-Between 5000 and 2500 years BP the amplitude of solar irradiance into the band 576-1152 years decreases and the gyral Rossby waves disassociate from the solar irradiance cycle, both the amplitude as period.
-During this period of decoupling the gyral Rossby waves do not weaken because of the remanence of geostrophic forces throughout the gyre and along the drift currents (collective effects of the gyres in the various frequency bands), but its period lengthens, which indicates that the centroid of the gyres drifts poleward.
-The waves are coupled to the solar cycle again between 2500 years BP and present during the upsurge of the solar cycle.
+Between 5000 and 2500 years BP the amplitude of solar irradiance into the band 576-1152 years decreases, and the Gyral Rossby Wave (GRW) disassociates from the solar irradiance cycle, both the amplitude and period.
+During this period of decoupling the GRW does not weaken because of the remanence of geostrophic forces throughout the gyre and along the drift currents (collective effects of the gyres in the various frequency bands), but its period lengthens, which indicates that the centroid of the gyre drifts poleward.
+The GRW is coupled to the solar cycle again between 2500 years BP and present during the upsurge of the solar cycle.
 Therefore the resonance of the 3×22 subharmonic mode GRW appears to be the main driver of climate variability during the Holocene.

 GRWs are resonantly forced within the 96-192 year band, which results from the Gleissberg cycle of the Sun.
 The forcing efficiency varies a lot during the Holocene, mainly during the periods of low solar activity during which it weakens drastically.